marshalloffutt/obsidian-running-log/README.md

 # Obsidian Running Log

 A running-focused Obsidian plugin.
-Your runs sync in automatically and render as rich visualizations inline in your notes — weekly/monthly mileage, pace trends, a contribution-style heatmap, streaks, a run gallery, and full per-run detail with splits, heart-rate and pace curves, and route maps.
+Your runs and walks sync in automatically and render as rich visualizations inline in your notes — a monthly summary, an activity log, weekly/monthly mileage, pace trends, a contribution-style heatmap, streaks, and full per-run detail with splits, heart-rate and pace curves, and route maps.

 Not a generic health dashboard.
 Opinionated for runners.